MunaInData/munas_portfolio/README.md

 Data Analyst
 ------------

 With a background as a Finance Analyst, I have transitioned into Data Analytics to leverage my analytical skills in a more data-driven role.
-I have gained expertise in MySQL, Python (Google Colab), Power BI, Tableau, and Excel, enabling me to extract insights and create impactful visualisations.
+I have gained expertise in MySQL, Python, Power BI, Tableau, and Excel, enabling me to extract insights and create impactful visualisations.
 Currently, I am enhancing my skills through a Data Technician Bootcamp, where I am deepening my knowledge in data processing, analysis, and visualisation.
 Passionate about using data to drive strategic decisions, I am eager to apply my expertise in a dynamic data role.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [muna\_said@hotmail.co.uk](mailto:muna_said@hotmail.co.uk)